 - (1) Unplug the machine's power cord from the wall socket. - (2) Plug the power cord again.
-After you hear the carriage moving out of the home position for initialization, unplug the power cord again.
-The carriage will stop at the middle of the travel. - (3) Open the scanner cover (scanner unit). - (4) Clean the two head caps and wiper of the purge unit with a "Rubycel" stick that is a head cleaner stick provided as a spare part.
+When you hear the carriage moving out of the home position for initialization, then unplug the power cord again.
+The carriage will stop at the middle of the travel. - (3) Open the control panel ASSY and top cover. - (4) Clean the two head caps and wiper of the purge unit with a "Rubycel" stick that is a head cleaner stick provided as a spare part.